virzen/dotfiles/README.md

 - use fish shell only and move aliases there?
 - create a script for convertion between fish and zsh/bash aliases?
+- change color of git prompt
+- use informative git prompt